Church Island (Anglesey)

 Church Island, also known as Llandysilio Island, (Ynys Tysilio) is a small island in the Menai Strait on the shores of Anglesey to which it is attached by a short causeway that is reachable only on foot.
 The dominant feature of the island is with St Tysilio's Church, constructed in the 15th century, its churchyard, and a grade-II listed war memorial.
 The 20th-century bard Cynan (Albert Evans-Jones) is among several notable people buried in the churchyard.
 The Anglesey Coastal Path passes the head of the causeway.

 A number of birds inhabit the island and its waters, and it also features numerous primroses.

 Description

 Church Island is located in the Menai Strait, off the south-eastern shore of the island of Anglesey, close to the town of Menai Bridge.
-It is located in a stretch of the Menai known as the Swellies, with the stretch of water to the south of the church is prone to dangerous tidal currents.
+It is located in a stretch of the Menai known as the Swellies, which is prone to dangerous tidal currents.
 Access to the island is via a short tidal causeway, which meets the Wales Coast Path long-distance footpath at its Anglesey end.
 The closest road is the A545, with a car park from which the island can be accessed via a woodland path.

 St Tysilio's, a single-chamber church, is the major feature on the island, along with its graveyard and a war memorial near the highest point, which was designed by Harold Hughes and was given a grade-II listing in 1997.